FarmData2/FarmData2/docs/contributing/documentation.md

 The project root directory contains the main documentation files (`README.md`, `CODE_OF_CONDUCT.md`, `LICENSE.md`, `CHANGELOG.md`, and `CONTRIBUTING.md`).
 All other documentation is contained in the `docs` directory and its sub-directories.

 Documentation contained in the `docs/components` and the `docs/libraries` sub-directories documents code details.
 This documentation is automatically generated from the source code.
-The details of how that documentation is generated are contained in the appropriate contribution guides:
+The details of how that documentation is written and generated are contained in the appropriate contribution guides:

 - [Components Guide](components.md)
 - [Library Guide](libraries.md)

-## The Vale Linter

-The documentation in all the markdown (`.md`) files in FarmData2 are style checked by [Vale](https://vale.sh/) with the style guides:
+# test

+## Documentation Pre-commit Checks

+All markdown (`.md`) files staged for a commit must pass checks by [markdown-link-check](https://github.com/tcort/markdown-link-check), [Vale](https://vale.sh/), and [eslint-plugin-md](https://github.com/leo-buneev/eslint-plugin-md).

+### Markdown Link Check

+Markdown link check visits each link in the documentation to check that the link is valid (Status Code 200).
+If any link is not valid then the check will fail and the commit will be canceled.
+To prevent markdown link check from checking a link, add it to the `.markdown-link-check.json` file.

+### eslint md/prettier

-- Vale
+### Vale
-- RedHat
-- Google
-- Microsoft
-- alex
-- write-good
-- proselint

-### Turning Off a Rule for a Block of Text
+#### Turning Off a Rule for a Block of Text

 A vale rule can be turned off for a full block of text.